-- 16.1 The auditor must issue a certificate with their conclusion from their auditing activities. - 16.2 The certificate must include the following details at the very least: - 16.2.1 Name and address of the auditor(s) and the respective auditor ID(s) in LUCID; - 16.2.2 The system, specifying the person responsible there for drawing up the volume flow record, including their business address; - 16.2.3 The reference year, the timeframes for performance of the audit in the reference year and thereafter; - 16.2.4 Description of the subject of the audit (including date of documentation and designations of the documents presented for the volume flow record); - 16.2.5 An overview of all collection agreements as well as agreements with sorting and recovery companies; - 16.2.6 Description of nationwide coverage as part of kerbside collection and comparable sources of waste generation within the meaning of section 3 (11) and in this respect of the collection structure, specifying special forms (e.g. pickup/returns system, flat, round) as applicable; - 16.2.7 A statement explaining that the provisions of the VerpackG and/or, in the case of an audit of the volume flow record for 2018, those of the VerpackV (including the LAGA M37 detailed guidance) and the rules in these audit guidelines (see the basis of the under A3.1) were complied with in the audit. - 16.2.8 The system participation volumes by material groups;
+- 16.1 The auditor must issue a certificate (confirmation within the meaning of section 17 (2)) stating the result of their audit activities. - 16.2 The certificate must include the following details at the very least: - 16.2.1 Name and address of the auditor(s) and the respective auditor ID(s) in LUCID; - 16.2.2 The system, specifying the person responsible there for drawing up the volume flow record, including their business address; - 16.2.3 The reference year, the timeframes for performance of the audit in the reference year and thereafter; - 16.2.4 Description of the subject of the audit (including date of documentation and designations of the documents presented for the volume flow record); - 16.2.5 An overview of all collection agreements as well as agreements with sorting and recovery companies; - 16.2.6 Description of nationwide coverage as part of kerbside collection and comparable sources of waste generation within the meaning of section 3 (11) and in this

-- 16.2.9 The packaging transferred for recovery in line with VerpackG provisions, in tonnes and by material group, and the resulting rates in accordance with section 16 (2), (4); - 16.2.10 The audit result stating whether the individual quotas have been 'fulfilled' or 'not fulfilled' (in the case of nonconformity/non-fulfilment with comments); - 16.2.11 Stamp, place, date and signature of the auditor - 16.3 The certificate must be accompanied by the following documents: - 16.3.1 Confirmation from the system auditor of the volumes in accordance with section 20 (1), nos.
-1, 2 VerpackG and for 2018 certification by the system auditor in line with clearing agreements - 16.3.2 All facility certificates, in addition to the corresponding audit report; with the exception of English-language documents, all foreign-language documents are to be accompanied by certified translations executed by a translator registered in Germany. - 16.4 All auditors must use the models listed in appendix 2 to ensure that all auditors use the same wording for the same cases.
+- respect of the collection structure, specifying special forms (e.g. pickup/returns system, flat, round) as applicable; - 16.2.7 The finding that the provisions of the VerpackG and these audit guidelines were complied with during the audit (cf. basis of the audit, A3.1); - 16.2.8 The system participation volumes by material group, including a confirmation issued by the system auditor indicating whether or not the confirmation was qualified or declined; - 16.2.9 The packaging transferred for recovery in line with VerpackG provisions, in tonnes and by material group, and the resulting rates in accordance with section 16 (2), (4); - 16.2.10 The audit result stating whether the individual quotas have been 'fulfilled' or 'not fulfilled' (in the case of nonconformity/non-fulfilment with comments); - 16.2.11 Stamp, city, date and signature of the auditor; also a qualified electronic signature where filed pursuant to section 17 (3). - 16.3 The certificate must be accompanied by the following documents: - 16.3.1 The confirmations from the system auditors regarding volumes under section 20 (1) nos.
+1 and 2. - 16.3.2 All facility certificates, in addition to the corresponding audit report; with the exception of English-language documents, all foreign-language documents are to be accompanied by certified translations executed by a translator registered in Germany. - 16.4 Qualifying or declining a confirmation pursuant to section 17 (2): - 16.4.1 On grounds relating to the volumes participated with a system